What is FERC Accounting?

 1. What services does our utility provide that the peer utility does not (for example, more customer services representatives are employed to enhance the customer's experience)

-2. Is our cost structure higher than the peer utility?
+2. Is our cost structure higher than the peer organization?
 If so, why?

 About Russ Hissom - Article Author